photo shows a young girl holding her teddy bear while sucking her thumb as she wonders how to stop thumb sucking

 Helping your child stop thumb sucking takes patience, empathy, and the right tools.
 By addressing both the emotional needs and behavioural triggers, you can guide them through the transition confidently.
 From positive reinforcement to dental consultation, there’s a solution that fits every family.

 Remember, the goal isn’t perfection overnight, but progress over time.
-Support your child with encouragement, and don’t hesitate to consult professionals for additional guidance.
+Support your child with encouragement, and don’t hesitate to consult your family dentist for additional guidance.

 Yes.
 Sucking on fingers can cause similar issues with bite alignment, jaw growth, and speech development as thumb sucking.